A grace that only makes salvation possible saves exactly no one. The dead do not use opportunities.

 The appeal is obvious.
 It seems to honor human dignity.
 It explains why some respond and others don't.
 It softens the edges of total depravity just enough to preserve a domain where the human will is sovereign.
 Even Arminius's own followers acknowledged the doctrine isn't explicitly in Scripture — it's inferred from the need to reconcile human responsibility and divine sovereignty.
 But inference is a dangerous foundation when the text you're inferring from says something entirely different.

-And before you keep reading, watch what just happened in the room behind your eyes.
+Watch what just happened in the room behind your eyes.
 The phrase preserve a domain where the human will is sovereign went past you a moment ago, and there was almost certainly a small interior nod — a flicker that said yes, of course, that's only fair, that's how it has to work, otherwise we're robots.
 That nod is the diagnostic.
 Notice how fast it arrived.
-Notice that you did not summon it.
 Notice that the word robots showed up, fully formed, before you had time to ask whether the binary "either I have ultimate veto power over my salvation or I am a robot" is anywhere in Scripture.
 (It is not.)
 The reflex that produces the nod is older than your theology.
 It is the same reflex that made Adam reach for fig leaves in the same afternoon he reached for the fruit.
 It is autonomy on autopilot.
 The whole project of prevenient grace exists, finally, to keep that nod from ever being interrupted — to bless the reflex with a Greek-sounding name and walk it past Romans 9 without making eye contact.

 The Fatal Problem